Natural Resources Agencies - State

 For additional information, please contact your local Stewardship Forester using the link above

 OFRI also operates the Rediscovery Forest located at the Oregon Garden in Silverton.
-This facility serves as a demonstration forest and a venue for landowner training.
+This facility serves as a demonstration forest and a venue for landowner workshops.

 Oregon’s watershed councils are voluntary local organizations that work to sustain natural resource and watershed protection.
 The Network is a way for landowners to locate and contact their local watershed councils.

 A map showing location and areas of Watershed Councils is available at: oregonwatersheds.org/councils The Oregon Watershed Enhancement Board is a source of funding through the watershed councils.